pmarbaix/embers-db-analysis-figures/Embers_retrieve_API.md

   (section 2) while possibly extending it, the name and details of 'helper' functions provided here could change in the future.
   These are provided as tools to reproduce the figures in [Marbaix et al. (2024b)](#2) as well as examples.
-- `jsonfile_get` filters the embers with a view to follow the same approach as in the online API, but it does not use the exact same code: it is based on python filtering, while the API relies on PostgreSQL for filtering.
+- `jsonfile_get` filters the embers with a view to follow the same approach as in the online API, but it does not use the exact same code: filtering is done within Python, while the API relies on PostgreSQL for filtering.
 When producing the figures for [Marbaix et al. (2024b)](#2), the selection of embers is exactly the same with each of these approaches; however, there is no guarantee that it would remain true for any possible search criteria.